CodeItQuick/tcr-evercraft-2/README.md

 # Advantages/Disadvantages of TCR

+Biggest Takeaway:
+Should be running tests very frequently, on the order of every 2-3 minutes causes a huge improvement in code quality/work flow.

 TCR Seems to Encourage:
 1. Small Steps - Encouraging writing a small amount of production code at a time
 2. Frequent Committing